 Homework (Board Policy 08.211)

-The JCBE shall approve the assignment of homework as an aid to the program of instruction when such assignments are clear and definite and originate in classroom activities.
+The Board of Education shall approve the assignment of homework as an aid to the program of instruction when such assignments are clear and definite and originate in classroom activities.
 Homework assignments shall be evaluated by the teacher.